-- a) whether the States concerned are parties to both the earlier and the later treaty (a ratione personae question); - b) if they are parties to both treaties, whether a provision of the earlier treaty and a provision of the later one relate to the same subject-matter and have the same scope of territorial application (a ratione materiae and a ratione loci question); - c) if so, whether one of the two treaties specifies that it is subject to the other; - d) if not, whether and to what extent the two provisions in question are incompatible; in this respect and whenever possible, the provisions should be interpreted according to a meaning that leads to their reconciliation; for instance, a special provision contained in a treaty may be compatible with a more general provision contained in another treaty (lex specialis derogat legi generali); - e) finally, if reconciliation between the two provisions is not possible, it must be determined which one is the later treaty46 and, consequently, which is the prevailing provision according to Art.
+a) whether the States concerned are parties to both the earlier and the later treaty (a ratione personae question);

+b) if they are parties to both treaties, whether a provision of the earlier treaty and a provision of the later one relate to the same subject-matter and have the same scope of territorial application (a ratione materiae and a ratione loci question);

+c) if so, whether one of the two treaties specifies that it is subject to the other;

+d) if not, whether and to what extent the two provisions in question are incompatible; in this respect and whenever possible, the provisions should be interpreted according to a meaning that leads to their reconciliation; for instance, a special provision contained in a treaty may be compatible with a more general provision contained in another treaty (lex specialis derogat legi generali);

+e) finally, if reconciliation between the two provisions is not possible, it must be determined which one is the later treaty and, consequently, which is the prevailing provision according to Art.
 30, para.
-3, of the Vienna Convention47.
+3, of the Vienna Convention.

 Luckily, the UNCLOS, the only global treaty on the law of the sea from the point of view of both its general subject matter and its world application, states that its provisions on the protection of the environment are without prejudice to the specific obligations assumed by States under special conventions and agreements concluded previously which relate to the protection and preservation of the marine environment and to agreements which may be concluded in the furtherance of the general principles set forth in the UNCLOS itself (Art.
 237, para.
 1).
-However, "specific obligations assumed by States under special conventions, with respect to the protection and preservation of the marine environment, should be carried out in a manner consistent with the general principles and objectives" of the UNCLOS (Art.
-237, para. $2)^{48}$.
+However, "specific obligations assumed by States under special conventions, with respect to the protection and preservation of the marine environment and the marine special conventions, with respect to the protection and preservation of the marine environment of the marine environment and by States under special conventions, with respect to the protection and preservation of the marine environment of the marine environment and preservation of the marine environment and by States under special conventions, with respect to the protection and preservation of the marine environment of the marine environment of the marine environment and preservation of the marine environment and preservation of the marine special conventions, with respect to the protection and preservation of the marine environment envinonment environmen

-46 Incidentally, this is a problematic question.
+&lt;sup>46 Incidentally, this is a problematic question.
 It may be asked whether the concepts of "earlier" and "later" are to be determined according to the dates of signature of the two treaties or to the dates of their entry into force at the international level or to the dates on which the treaties have become binding in the relationship between the States concerned.
 The answer is far from being clear.

-47 Under Art.
+&lt;sup>47 Under Art.
 44, para.
 3, of the Vienna Convention on the Law of Treaties, the provisions of a treaty are separable, as far as termination is concerned.